What is HL7 and what is its relation to FHIR®?

 Resource categories

-FHIR encompasses a comprehensive array of over 150 defined resource types, each serving distinct functions, as demonstrated in the example above.
-To facilitate understanding, these resources can be categorized into several distinct groups.
+FHIR® encompasses a comprehensive array of over 150 defined resource types, including lab results and diagnostic reports that follow industry standards.
+Each serves distinct functions, as demonstrated in the example above.

 Foundation resources